dunnlab/hiv_wide/README.md

 First-stage intermediate data, i.e. masked alignments, phylogenetic trees, are available by request.

 Intermediate rds data for reproducing figures is directly in this repository.
+Basic information about sequences, such as proviral DNA vs RNA proportion, is also available directly.

 ## To Reproduce